unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - e-mail to unsubscription ratio,
 - no of subscribers per tag (high number could cause technical failure),
-- no of tags per location
+- no of tags per location.

 Thus:

-- nobody is talking about e-mails we're sending because it's a nonsense goal
+- nobody is talking about e-mails we're sending because it's a nonsense goal,
-- the impacts would possibly result in sending more e-mails, but the easiest way to achieve that "Goal" is to just spam the users
+- the impacts would possibly result in sending more e-mails, but the easiest way to achieve that "Goal" is to just spam the users,
-- so what is the actual Goal? (perhaps Customer Retention or Grow Revenue, with Impacts such as "Find the content faster" or "Unsubscribe less")
+- so what is the actual Goal? (perhaps Customer Retention or Grow Revenue, with Impacts such as "Find the content faster" or "Unsubscribe less"),
-- but if thath's the Goal, what other options do we have to satisfy it - except of the proposed Deliverables? (perhaps an Android app will bring much more revenue)
+- but if that's the Goal, what other options do we have to satisfy it - except of the proposed Deliverables? (perhaps an Android app will bring much more revenue).

 More details on Goal refinement: [here](https://github.com/impactmapping/open-impact-mapping-workshop/blob/master/educational-workshops/concerts-online/facilitation-guide.md#exercise-5-propose-new-delivery-plans)